Services & Procedures

 About Dr. David Robbins

 Miami urologist Dr. David Robbins is a board certified urologist and the director of the robotic surgical program at Urological Consultants of Florida.
+Dr. Robbins is one of Miami's top urologists performing robotic prostate cancer surgery.
 He has a special interest in prostate cancer having trained under the guidance of world renowned prostate cancer surgeon and pioneer in the field of nerve-sparing radical prostatectomy, Dr. Herbert Lepor.
 He refined his techniques of nerve-sparing prostatectomy for prostate cancer during his time at NYU and is now recognized by his peers and patients as one of the best prostate cancer surgeons performing da Vinci robotic prostatectomy surgery in the greater Miami region and South Florida.
 Dr. Robbins is performing da Vinci robotic prostatectomy surgery for prostate cancer treatment on a weekly basis with excellent results with respect to prostate cancer cure, urinary continence and maintenance of erectile function.
 Dr. Robbins is currently perfoming da Vinci robotic prostatectomy procedures for prostate cancer at Mount Sinai Medcial Center in Miami Beach and Aventura Hospital and Medical Center in Aventura.

 Why Choose Dr. David Robbins?